Working with a Lawyer (Washington State)

 What Can My Lawyer Expect from Me?

-Your lawyer will expect you to understand that you are not their only client.
+Your lawyer will expect you to

-Come prepared with information, documents and questions.
+• Be prepared with information, documents and questions

-Remember, each contact you have with your lawyer, including telephone calls, letters and emails, will usually cost you money.
+Remember, each contact you have with your lawyer, including phone calls, letters and emails, will usually cost you money.
 You can help cut down your legal expenses by avoiding unnecessary contacts with your lawyer.
 Giving all relevant information in an organized way can save your lawyer much time and save you money.
 Think about whether the lawyer needs to know something right away or if it can wait until your next scheduled meeting.

 What If I Have Problems with My Lawyer?